charon25/WeatherData/README.md

 - wind direction (see below for format),
 - battery voltage in V.

-It is presented in two formats : JSON and CSV.
+The data is available in two formats : JSON and CSV.

+### JSON
 The JSON structure is the following :
 - `units` : dictionary of measurements name and units,
 - `wind_direction_dic` : dictionary of wind direction value and real direction,
 - `values` : list of data point